 Windproof umbrellas, however, are designed to prevent the canopy from turning inside out.
 Vents and fiberglass frames keep them in perfect shape during weather conditions that destroy other styles.
 Some models can withstand winds up to 55 miles per hour.

 Windproof umbrellas come in many different sizes, from single-user designs to shades for your whole golf party.
-You’ll also need to think about fabric, handle design, and one-handed operation when shopping for windproof umbrellas, not to mention price.
-Which umbrella will keep you high and dry even in extreme conditions?
-Keep reading our buying guide to learn more.
-When you’re done, check out our picks for the best windproof umbrellas on the market.
+You’ll also need to think about fabric, handle design, and one-handed operation when looking for windproof umbrellas, not to mention price.

-Most windproof umbrellas fight gusts one of two ways, so you’ll need to decide which type you prefer.
-Or look for a model that combines both methods for extra security.
+Most windproof umbrellas fight gusts in one of two ways, so you’ll need to decide which type you prefer, or you can look for a model that combines both methods for extra security.

 Some windproof umbrellas prevent inversion by adding vents to the standard umbrella design.
 These vents let wind pass through the fabric dome.
 Venting allows air pressure to stabilize on both sides of the canopy, keeping the umbrella still and secure.
 These vents are typically near the top of the umbrella and layered so that rain doesn’t drip through.